 Most POD quarterly courses are available as privately scheduled training programs.
 It is often less costly and more valuable to have staff receive training together.

 In a 360-degree feedback process, you rate yourself on a set of competencies and are rated by others of your choosing—such as your manager, colleagues, and direct reports—on those same competencies.
-Two 360-degree assessments are currently offered for UW leaders: UW ARC 360 includes 12 leadership competencies developed by POD for mid-level managers at the UW, and Extraordinary Leader is based on the competencies outlined in the book "The Extraordinary Leader" and is for directors and other executives.
+Four UW ARC 360 assessments are currently offered for UW leaders and include leadership competencies developed by POD for UW leaders at different levels: front-line supervisors; mid-level managers; chancellors, deans, and executive directors; and individual contributors.
 Learn more about the variety of assessments we offer for individuals and teams.

 Development and Coaching